 7. Light fixture in the cocktail lounge portion of the Lotus Garden.
 One hundred percent 1963 and 2001.
 It’s Mork the Ork’s egg and Elaine Stritch’s boot and Continental flight You Can Smoke On Here.
 There’s also a truly excellent Miller Lite ad in the lounge that just has to date to 1989 or 1990: all crop tops and white and black and funny hats and Kool Moe Dee and Fresh Prince and racial diversity and Fly Girls.
 Time does not exist in the cocktail lounge.
 Just ask the light fixtures.

 8a and 8b.
 This, dear Reader, is the Tiki Bowl (not to be confused with the Luau Bowl).
 If you look at the bottom left of image number 1, the Tiki Bowl is supposed to be served in a melamine or Bakelite bowl featuring three humanoid cannibals.
 Well, the Bakelite/melamine must have cracked and/or been declared poisonous, so in its place is this beautiful 1960s porcelain bowl featuring a volcano set in the middle and hula girls and palm trees around the rim.
-Well…the cup (chalice?) is fantastic and vintage and, while not Bakelite pagan cannibals, is still pretty wonderful.
+Well…the cup is fantastic and vintage and, while not Bakelite pagan cannibals, is still pretty wonderful.
 It’s a total time hop, full of character and whimsy and strange American colonial fantasies.
-But, lest your cultural biases bite you in the ass, well, the bartender lights the porcelain volcano on fire, the bowl is filled with maraschino cherries, ice cubes, orange slices, a 2-foot long straw, liquor and liquor.
+But, lest your cultural biases bite you in the ass, well, the bartender lights the porcelain volcano on fire, the bowl is filled with maraschino cherries, ice cubes, orange slices, a 2-foot long straw, liquor and also some liquor.
 And it’s delicious.
 It doesn’t taste like Hawaiian Punch or Kool-Aid.
 It doesn’t taste like melted Jell-O shots.
-It just tastes like a tropical refreshment.
+It just tastes like a Tropical Refreshment.
 And it’s great.
-Everything about is great.
+Everything about it is great.
 If only the fire in the volcano would last just a smidge longer!

 9. This is the Bolo.
 It costs $7.75 and it is “Fresh pineapple filled with fine Rum and tropical fruit juice.”
 Sure, you can get a non-alcoholic version for $6.00.
 But, frankly, I don’t know why you’d do that.
 For one thing, the bartender has to go the kitchen and find a pineapple.
 When he brings it to the bar, his maneuverings to remove the core and hold the damn hull while he fills it is a lesson in cut fingers and sorrow.
 You will regret ordering it, even though you’ve never had a drink in an actual pineapple (which is, I think we can all agree, totally decadent and sort of wonderful, kitsch not withstanding).
 But beyond the pineapple, there’s just nothing to this damned drink.
 No tropical; no refreshment; no flavor.
 Your best bet is to stick with the Tiki Bowl.
 Avoid the Bolo.
 Or order it just the one time because no human should go without a cool, semi-living, real pineapple with a straw and parasol stuck in it.
 So special.
 Even if the actual drink is not so good.
 (Oh my god, it’s a pineapple!)